We know eating fish is part of a healthy diet. But when it comes to salmon, is wild salmon the only healthy option?

-Salmon is considered an excellent source of omega-3 fatty acids, a class of essential fatty acids we can only obtain from foods we eat.
-Diets rich in omega-3 fatty acids have been associated with improved health outcomes.
-Though most of the studies evaluating the health benefits of omega-3 fatty acids are observational.11 The NIH provides a good overview of omega-3 fatty acids and their health benefits.4
+Salmon is an excellent source of omega-3 fatty acids, a class of essential fatty acids we can only obtain from food.
+Diets rich in omega-3 fatty acids are associated with better health, though most of the studies evaluating omega-3 fatty acids are observational.11 The NIH provides a good overview of omega-3 fatty acids and their health benefits.4

 Farmed salmon and Chinook salmon are exceptionally high in omega-3 fatty acids due to their higher fat content.
 However, all types of salmon are considered a good source of omega-3 fatty acids.